bespinian/serverless-workshop/README.md

 > Note!
 >
 > Some AWS resources support the usage of an [AbortController](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/interfaces/_aws_sdk_types.abortcontroller-1.html) to terminate those actions.
-> When doing IO operations using resources that do not support it or doing long running computations, make sure you set timeouts or implement a timeout check yourself.
+> When doing IO operations using resources that do not support it or doing long-running computations, make sure you set timeouts or implement a timeout check yourself.

 ### Steps